 Lump Sum Distributions and Installment Payments Paid Over Less Than Ten Years.
-If you elect to receive a lump sum distribution or a series of installment payments paid over a period of less than ten years, the Plan will automatically withhold 20% for payment of federal income taxes.
+If your benefit is paid in a lump sum distribution or a series of installment payments paid over a period of less than ten years, the Plan will automatically withhold 20% for payment of federal income taxes.
 You can elect to have more than 20% withheld from your payment.
 Complete a Form W-4P or Form W-4R as applicable if you want more than 20% of your benefit payment withheld for payment of federal income taxes.

 Annuities and Installment Payments Paid Over More Than Ten Years.
-If you elect to receive your benefit in the form of an annuity or in a series of installment payments made over a period of ten years or more, a W-4P tax form needs to be completed to determine federal tax withholding.
+If you elect to receive your benefit in the form of an annuity or in a series of installment payments made over a period of ten years or more, you must complete a Form W4-P to determine federal tax withholding.